ghafarshahanalytics/About-Me/README.md

 # EDUCATION 🏫

-• Currently pursuing a Masters in Business Intelligence & Analytics at Saint Joseph's University | 2021 - Present
+• Pursuing a Masters in Business Intelligence & Analytics at Saint Joseph's University | 2021 - Present

 • Drexel University, Bachelor of Science in Management Information Systems | September 2018